prasannals/image_source_server/README.md

 #### Training
 1. Go to "Train" tab on the Image Source app.
+2. Click on "Add Parameter" to add training parameters.
+Training parameters are key value pairs.
+All the key value pairs will be sent to the server which will then pass it to the "train" method.
-2. Click on the "Train" button.
+3. Click on the "Train" button to start training.

 #### Prediction
 1. Go to "Predict" tab on the Image Source app.